 - When you're not around to spot your artwork(one cannot be here forever!), signature defines it for you

 Ignoring the significance of your signature may result in all kinds of problems in future work.
 Two major signature problems that often occur are:

 Many artists nowadays don't even bother to sign their artwork.
 Why?

 They believe their work is so identifiable that everybody will automatically know who did it.
-Maybe artists think everyone will continue to understand who they are for all eternity, or perhaps they are wrong.
+Artists think everyone will continue to understand who they are for all eternity, or perhaps they are wrong.